marcosiino/wp-pipeflow/README.md

       }
       ```

-5. **Create a Factory for Your Custom Stage:**
+5. **Create a Factory for the Foo Stage:**
+    - Create the file FooFactory.php
-    - Create a factory class for your custom stage, e.g., `MyCustomStageFactory.php`:
+    - Define the factory class for your custom stage, which defines the stage metadata (including its identifier, in this case "MyCustomStage", along with a description, the input parameters, etc...).
       ```php
       <?php

-      class MyCustomStageFactory implements AbstractStageFactory {
+      class FooFactory implements AbstractStageFactory {
             public function instantiate(StageConfiguration $configuration): AbstractPipelineStage {
                  return new MyCustomStage($configuration);
             }

             public function getStageDescriptor(): StageDescriptor {
-                 $description = "Description of your custom stage.";
+                 $description = "Description of your Foo custom stage.";
                  $setupParameters = array(
                       "paramName" => "Description of the parameter.",
-                 );
+                      "anotherParamName" => "(Optional) Description of the parameter.
+This is optional, default is: ...", );
                  $contextInputs = array();
                  $contextOutputs = array();

-                 return new StageDescriptor("MyCustomStage", $description, $setupParameters, $contextInputs, $contextOutputs);
+                 return new StageDescriptor("Foo", $description, $setupParameters, $contextInputs, $contextOutputs);
             }
       }
       ```